How Old Is Your House? 11 Ways to Check Your Home’s Age

 1. Check your ownership documents

-Buying a house requires lots of paperwork to be processed due to the legal requirements in your state.
-In your ownership documents, you usually will have a home inspection report that could show the history of who owned the home previously.
+Buying a house requires a lot of paperwork due to the legal requirements in your state.
+In your ownership documents, you will usually find a home inspection report that shows the history of previous owners.
 If this information is not part of your documentation, an alternative option is to request a copy from the local recorder’s office.

 2. Access your county website or assessor’s office